priyamtejaswin/nba-goat/README.md

 ### 2. ADF:
 https://nbviewer.jupyter.org/github/priyamtejaswin/nba-goat/blob/master/nb-adf_team.ipynb
-- Start by explaining the 2 core operations (convolution, greater-than).
+[ ] Start by explaining the 2 core operations (convolution, greater-than).
-- Explain the clutter problem, the complexity involved with calculating the exact posterior.
+[ ] Explain the clutter problem, the complexity involved with calculating the exact posterior.
-- Derive the parameter updates for the clutter problem using ADF.
+[ ] Derive the parameter updates for the clutter problem using ADF.
-- Visualise the update procedure.
+[ ] Visualise the update procedure.
-- Setup skill inference.

 Scroll down to the last cell to view ADF in action.